ElLuchoMan/restaurante-back/README.md

   - `EstadoNomina`: `pago`, `no pago`.
   - Additional enums exist for domicilios, pagos, pedidos, productos y días de la semana.
 - **Price history** for products is stored in the `precio_producto_hist` table.
-A new entry is created when a product is registered or its price changes, closing the previous record.
+A new entry is created when a product is registered or its price changes, storing the effective date of the change.
 - `POST /producto_pedido` and `PUT /producto_pedido` no longer accept `precio` in the payload; the database trigger assigns it automatically.
 - **Payroll (nómina)** operations: